 Before purchasing extension cables, you need to consider the total amperage your panel is going to output.
 A 100W panel will output about 6A, and I recommend using this calculator (click on Solar Cable Gauge Calculator) to get an understanding of how long an extension cable can be with a specific gauge before the voltage loss will exceed 3%.
 Below the calculator, you can also see the maximum current for different wire sizes.

 A 100W solar panel connected to your batteries will charge the batteries so you can use 12V appliances in your camper, like your water pump, furnace fan, 12V TV, and lights.
 It will not power outlets or run your microwave, air conditioner, or 120V TV.

 To power your outlets with your 12V batteries, you need an inverter that changes 12V DC power to 120V AC power.
 An example of an inverter like this is the KRIËGER 1100 Watt 12V Power Inverter.
-This is wired to your battery, then you can either plug your electronics into it or plug your camper into it.
+This is wired to your battery, then you can plug your 120V devices directly into it.

 Since it’s a little bit harder to install an inverter than plugging in a cable, a popular solution nowadays is to buy a solar generator.
 A solar generator usually contains a 12V lithium battery, a solar charge controller, and an inverter that powers regular 120V AC outlets.

 I use a Goal Zero Yeti 1000 that has 1045 watt-hours and a 1500W inverter, so I plug my travel trailer into it with a Camco 15A to 30A.
 This allows me to use the outlets and run everything in my camper except for the air conditioner.